South Omaha’s Spring Lake Park was formed by men associated with the stockyards, referred to as the syndicate.

 While it was designed as a private park for employees of the stockyards, nearby residents were allowed in as long as they received the proper permit.
-When the company built a seven-foot fence around the park to prevent public use, it angered nearby residents that did not work for the stockyards.
-They eventually relented and reopened the park to the public in 1897 but only on Sundays.
+When the company built a seven-foot fence around the park to prevent public use, it angered nearby residents who did not work for the stockyards.
+They eventually relented and reopened the park to the public in 1897, but only on Sundays.

 After the city closed the landfill, illegal dumping continued even as the park was expanded to its present size.
-There were plans to improve the park again in the 1990s by restoring at least one of the original ponds and creating a nature center but those efforts stalled due to a lack of funding.
+There were plans to improve the park again in the 1990s by restoring at least one of the original ponds and creating a nature center, but those efforts stalled due to a lack of funding.
 The old pavilion that was installed in 1929 was destroyed by a fire in 1998.
 It was rebuilt as a community space and clubhouse for the golf course.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!